The Importance of Work-Life Balance

 Tips to Improve Work-Life Balance

-Vacations are not a luxury, they are a necessity.
+Holidays are not a luxury, annual leave is a necessity.
 A break from work will provide you with the chance to switch off and enjoy yourself, it is also a great opportunity to recuperate and recharge.
 This is essential to help your people improve productivity and focus when they return to the office.

 An effective way to encourage your people to take time off is to implement a “use it or lose it” system – whereby any unused days will not be carried over at the end of the year or repaid financially.